What Does Sunflower Lecithin Do for Breastfeeding?

 - Milk (also in breast milk)

-Lecithin is also found as an additive in foods such as oils, chocolates, cookies, and many others.
+Lecithin is also an additive in foods such as oils, chocolates, cookies, and many others.

 How Long Will Lecithin Take to Treat Plugged Ducts?